It’s time to dust off your teapot, stockpile the scones and bake up a frenzy – that's right, it’s National Cream Tea Day!

-Just as the name suggests, this is the ideal time for cream tea fanatics all over the world can raise a cup in celebration and enjoy a slice of cake as today, Friday 30 June, is a whole day dedicated to the very British cream tea.
+Just as the name suggests, this is the ideal time for cream tea fanatics all over the world to raise a cuppa in celebration and enjoy a slice of cake and more, as the last Friday in June marks a whole day dedicated to the very British cream tea.
 As if we needed an excuse to tuck into our favourite sweet treats!

-But whichever way you prepare your scones, we've rounded up some inspiration to help you create the ultimate cream tea at home – including tips on tea party decor and must-try recipes…
+We've rounded up some inspiration to help you create the ultimate cream tea at home – including tips on tea party decor and must-try recipes…

 Get the scones right